 School Health Interdisciplinary Program (SHIP)

-If you have any questions regarding CEU/CME credit for child care providers, counselors, health educators, occupational therapists, physicians, psychologists, nurses, and social workers, please contact Christina Huntley at email@example.com or call 410-706-0980.
+If you have any questions regarding CEU/CME credit for child care providers, counselors, health educators, occupational therapists, physicians, psychologists, nurses, and social workers, please email Christina Huntley or call her at 410-706-0980.

 CONFERENCE DISCLAIMER: The Center for School Mental Health (CSMH) and the University of Maryland School of Medicine do not endorse or approve any commercial products.